chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 Upon receipt, the mirror decodes the "target" parameter, inspects its cache for a copy of the resource, and then constructs a HTTP request to the target URL to fetch the content.
-If present, the relay copies the
+If present, the relay copies the Accept header from the client request to the request sent to the target.

-This mirror
-request to the target might be the following.
+This mirror request to the target might be the following.

 ~~~
 :method = GET